jexia/docs/docs/fileset/README.md

       status: "completed" }
 ```

-or another result in case file is under processing:
+or another result, in case file is under processing:

 ``` json
   { id: "11a12f17-8367-4114-a588-ae98a6cb3cda",